Perception-Aware Policy Optimization for Multimodal Reasoning: Introduction

 The key idea behind \ours is to encourage the model to learn to perceive while learning to reason.
-Intuitively, a well-learned multimomdal reasoning model should rely heavily on informative visual content while maintaining strong end-task performance.
-Based on this intuition, we introduce a Kullback–Leibler divergence (KL) objective, \textbf{\oursloss (\ourslossabbr)}, which we \textit{maximize} within an RLVR framework.
-As illustrated in Figure~\ref{fig:method_overview}, this ``reverse KL'' loss is computed between two versions of the policy, conditioned on either the original or corrupted visual inputs, which encourages the model to generate visually grounded responses.
-To better regularize the unbounded \ourslossabbr objective, we further introduce a \textbf{\oursentloss}, which effectively enhances training stability without compromising performance.
+Intuitively, a well-learned multimomdal model should rely on informative visual context while performing reasoning.
+Based on this intuition, we introduce a Kullback-Leibler divergence (KL) objective, \textbf{\oursloss (\ourslossabbr)}, which we \textit{maximize} within an RLVR framework.
+As illustrated in Figure~\ref{fig:method_overview}, this ``reverse KL'' loss is computed between two probability distributions over the \textbf{same} rollout token sequence, conditioned on either the original or the corrupted visual inputs.
+From an information gain~\citep{shannon1948mathematical} perspective, this loss encourages the model to assign higher probability to the response when more informative visual input is provided.
+As a result, we are able to incentivize the generation of visually grounded responses without requiring any external supervision.
+To better regularize the unbounded \ourslossabbr objective, we further introduce a \textbf{\oursentloss}, which effectively enhances training stability without compromising performance. \looseness=-1

 Despite its simplicity, \ours delivers consistent improvements over GRPO and DAPO across eight multimodal reasoning benchmarks with an average gain of 4.4\%-17.5\%.
 The improvement is particularly pronounced (8.0\%-19.1\%) in tasks with higher vision-dependency where the input question provides limited visual clues.
-Furthermore, We observe a significant 30.5\% reduction in perception-related errors with \ours, as evidenced by the manual analysis shown in Figure~\ref{fig:teaser}.
+Furthermore, we observe a significant 30.5\% reduction in perception-related errors with \ours, as evidenced by the manual analysis shown in Figure~\ref{fig:teaser}.
 Finally, \ours also shows faster convergence with early-stage gains starting around 25 steps.

-To summarize, our main contributions are threefold: \begin{itemize} \item We present \ours, a new policy optimization algorithm that encourages the model to generate visually grounded responses.
-To our knowledge, this is the first work to explore a deeper integration of perception-aware supervision signals beyond reward-level modifications. \item Comprehensive evaluations across varying levels of vision dependency show consistent improvements of \ours over GRPO and DAPO, using identical training data and reward functions. \item We conduct extensive analyses of \ours and identify potential training instabilities, which we mitigate through the novel \oursentloss. \end{itemize}
+To summarize, our main contributions are threefold: (1) We present \ours, a new policy optimization algorithm that encourages the model to generate visually grounded responses.
+To our knowledge, this is the first work to explore a deeper integration of perception-aware supervision signals beyond reward-level modifications.
+(2) Comprehensive evaluations across varying levels of vision dependency show consistent improvements of \ours over GRPO and DAPO, using identical training data and reward functions.
+(3) We conduct extensive analyses of \ours and identify potential training instabilities, which we mitigate through entropy-based losses.